tneely/jelly/README.md

 2. `app-config.json`

 > - This file points to your app's repository in GitHub.
 Replace `appName` with the name of your application.
 Replace the values for `owner` and `repo` with the ones for your application.

+## Building your website

+The CodePipeline will build your project according to the `buildspec.yml` file you define in the repository.
+The pipeline's build step exposes 3 environment variables that you will need to store during the build step so that your application has access to them at runtime.
+They are named as follows:

+- REACT_APP_AWS_REGION: The AWS region the website is deployed in
+- REACT_APP_USER_POOL_ID: The Cognito UserPool the application can connect to to authenticate users
+- REACT_APP_USER_POOL_CLIENT_ID: The Cognito UserPool Client the application should run as
+- REACT_APP_API_INVOKE_URL: The API Gateway URL that backs your website